 All performance (i.e. technical progress) reports shall be submitted electronically through the Grants Online system unless the recipient does not have internet access.
 In that case, performance (technical) reports are to be submitted to the NOAA Program Manager.
 All financial reports shall be submitted in the same manner.
-All ship time use must be reported by the PI or Chief Scientist on each cruise within the performance reports.
+All ship time use must be reported by the PI or Chief Scientist to the Program Manager immediately after each cruise.